 There are many things I always buy at Costco.
 But there are also things I never — or no longer — buy there.

 Not everything the warehouse club sells is a bulk bargain.

 I’m not hating on Costco, though.
 I’m just using the beloved retailer to underscore the potentially high cost of being loyal to a store and failing to comparison-shop.

-I’m talking about not just comparing the price of one brand with another sold at the same store, but comparing the prices of one retailer with those of another.
+I’m not just talking about comparing the price of one brand with another sold at the same store, but also about comparing the prices of one retailer with those of another.

 I don’t do this unit-based price research for everything I buy, but I do it for items my household uses routinely.
 You’d be surprised by what you learn this way.

 To illustrate, I’ve examined several types of purchases that I don’t make at Costco.
 Read on to find out where I do buy these items and why.